Albigna: Background

-Albigna is a chestnut filly with white blaze bred in Ireland by her owners the Niarchos Family.
+Albigna is a chestnut mare with white blaze bred in Ireland by her owners the Niarchos Family.
 She was sent into training with Jessica Harrington at Moone, in County Kildare.
 She was ridden in all of her races by Shane Foley.

 She was from the fifth crop of foals sired by Zoffany, who won the Phoenix Stakes as a two-year-old but produced his best effort when running a close second to Frankel in the St James's Palace Stakes.
 His other foals have included Ventura Storm (Gran Premio del Jockey Club), Washington DC (Windsor Castle Stakes) and Fleeting (May Hill Stakes).

 Albigna's dam Freedonia showed top class racing ability, winning three races including the Prix de Pomone as well as finishing second to English Channel in the Joe Hirsch Turf Classic Invitational Stakes.
 Freedonia's dam Forest Rain was a half-sister to Domedriver and as a great-granddaughter of the American broodmare Sex Appeal (foaled 1970) was closely related to El Gran Senor and Try My Best.